BehindTimes/UltimaTileEditor/README.md

 Ultima 1:
 * EGA Title Screen has a weird palette.
 It does not support Cyan, Magenta, Red, nor Yellow.
+* Tandy also uses a different palette.
+It does not support Brown, Cyan, and Light Red.

 Ultima 2
 * The tiles are stored in the executable.
 Whereas with upgrades to the other games, this tool could potentially still work, as the files are separate, this will not be true with Ultima 2.

 Ultima 3
-* The Lord British Signature can be extracted to a file.
+* The Lord British Signature can be extracted to an image.
 Unfortunately, there's no easy way to insert it back in without a lot of extra user input.

 Ultima 5
+* The Lord British Signature can be extracted to an image.
+Unfortunately, there's no easy way to insert it back in without a lot of extra user input.
 * The character sets are monochrome.
 Only white and black are supported colors with those.
 * Be careful when editing the Story Font (PROPORT.PCS).
 The game's story expects certain screen coordinates, and while the font will work, if you change these coordinates without updating the story appropriately, weird things can happen.